telerik/ajax-docs/controls/dropdownlist/databinding/server-side-binding-/binding-to-asp-datasource-components.md

->note You can also [load the XML file directly]({%slug combobox/radcombobox-items/loading-items-from-xml%}), rather than using a DataSource component as an intermediary.
+>tip You can also [load the XML file directly]({%slug combobox/radcombobox-items/loading-items-from-xml%}), rather than using a DataSource component as an intermediary.
 >